wirelab/zendesk_ticket/README.md

 ```

 If you want to use a custom button to call the popup, you can leave out the zendesk_ticket/button partial and add data-zendesk-ticket-button to your button.

+Optional:

+Instead of posting the form your app, you can post it to a remote website (if you for instance want a centralized server for handeling the data).
+If this is the case, set the following ENV variable:

+* ZENDESK_REMOTE_FORM_URL 'https://YOUR_COMPANY.com/'

+Make sure you set up the CORS right.
+In a future milestone, I'll look into JSONP, making the CORS not needed.

 ## License
 This project rocks and uses MIT-LICENSE.